sandeepraina-lenze/Project_Quora/README.md

         A)quora-api\\src\\main\\resources\\application.yaml
         B)quora-db\\src\\main\\resources\\config\\localhost.properties

-    3.Build the project in the main directory of the project by running the command "mvn clean install -DskipTests".
+    3.Build the project in the main directory of the project by running the command "mvn clean install".

     4.In order to activate the profile setup, move to quora-db folder using "cd quora-db" command in the terminal and then run "mvn clean install -Psetup" command to activate the profile setup.